Canine distemper is caused by a virus that is similar to the one that causes measles in humans.

 Since distemper is a disease to be fought off by the body’s immunity, it is important to strengthen an infected dog’s immune system.

 Vitamin C is helpful to boost the immune system and to fight infection.
-If your dog has a fever, give him vitamin C supplements.
+If your dog has a fever, give him vitamin C supplements, such as Wholistic Pet Organics Ester-C Supplement.
 (Dosage: For small dogs (and puppies), give 250 mg/2 hours; for medium dogs, 500 mg/2 hours; for large dogs, 1000 mg/3 hours).

 Prevention of Distemper in Dogs